stripethree/food-formulas/formulas/breakfast-sausage-patties.md

 I decided I want to forgo store bought "breakfast sausage" and do this from scratch.
 I based the changes on [this recipe](https://www.thespruce.com/homemade-pork-breakfast-sausage-3060593).

 * I use Neat Egg for this recipe and find that it works great as the necessary binding agent.
-* If you like a more golden brown color on the finished patties, broil them on each side for 2-3 minutes after the baking.
+* I use a 1/4c measuring cup to form each patty for a consistent shape.
+Cook times may vary depending on the size of the patty formed.